LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

   - This is only allowed for the first season due to uncertainty of the game state
   - Maximum 4 changes allowed after season start date
   - Players cannot rejoin same team in same season
-  - 48-hour notice before new player's first match
+  - 48-hour notice is required before new player's first match
   - All changes must be registered and announced through official Discord

 #### 2.2.3 Roster Lock Periods